 A non-resident U.S. citizen in graduate school at the University of Utah may apply for resident status after earning 40 semester credit hours at the University in not less than twelve months.
 The graduate student should register to vote in Utah and/or obtain a Utah driver's license and/or register a vehicle in Utah at least 90 days prior to the first day of classes of the semester in which Utah residency is requested.
 The student should submit an application for resident reclassification to the University admissions Office (Room 250, Student Services Building) by July 1 for the fall semester or by December 1 for the spring semester.
 A complete packet includes the application and all required supporting documentation.
-Please note that all materials submitted with the application will become a permanent part of the applicant's residency file and will not be returned, so the applicant is advised to submit photocopies of all supporting documentation.
+Please note that all materials submitted with the applicant is advised to submit photocopies of all supporting documentation.

-Personnel of the United States Armed Forces who had Utah residency immediately prior to their deployment to active duty outside of Utah, and who reestablish residency in Utah no later than 90 days after the termination of active duty status, are immediately eligible, together with the immediate members of their families residing with them in Utah, to apply for resident student status for tuition purposes.
+Personnel of the United States Armed Forces and their immediate family members who had Utah residency immediately prior to their deployment to active duty outside of Utah, and who reestablish residency in Utah no later than 90 days after the termination of active duty status, are immediately eligible to apply for resident student status for tuition purposes.

 Foreign nationals who are present in the United States on a student, visitor or other visa that authorizes only temporary presence in this country are classified as non-residents for tuition purposes, and they may not obtain resident status.
 Foreign nationals who have been granted legal immigrant or permanent U.S. resident status by the federal government are classified for purposes of resident status according to the same criteria applicable to U.S. citizens.
-The Utah residency law allows a foreign national to be exempt from paying the non-resident portion of the University tuition if he/she was legally admitted to the United States, and attended high school in Utah for three or more years, and graduated from a high school in Utah or received the equivalent of a high school diploma in Utah.
+The Utah residency law allows a foreign national to be exempt from paying the non-resident portion of the University tuition if they were legally admitted to the United States, and attended high school in Utah for three or more years, and graduated from a high school in Utah or received the equivalent of a high school diploma in Utah.